bemson/subetha-client-wi/README.md

 #### winfos#stop()

-Stop monitoring this and other windows on the network.
+Stop monitoring this and other windows.

 ```
 Subetha.winfos.stop();